julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 They’re… really something.

 **Mia:**
-Yeah, it’s a joke, see?
-These masks?
+Yeah, it’s a joke.
+You know, these masks?
 Tragedy and comedy?

 **Josie:**
 Theater masks, yeah —